-- 27. The council may, after consultation with every professional board, make rules which determine- - (a) the conditions relating to continuing professional development; - 20 (b) the nature and extent of continuing professional development to be undertaken by persons registered in terms of this Act; - the criteria for recognition by the professional boards of continuing professional development and of providers offering such activities; - the recognition of professionals who offer opportunities for practical training 25 towards the development of graduates and potential graduates; and - the offences in respect of, and penalties for, non-compliance with the requirements prescribed under this section.
+- 27. The council may, after consultation with every professional board, make rules 50 which determine- - (a) the conditions relating to continuing professional development; - (b) the nature and extent of continuing professional development to be undertaken by persons registered in terms of this Act; - (c) the criteria for recognition by the professional boards of continuing 55 professional development and of providers offering such activities;

+- (d) the recognition of professionals who offer opportunities for practical training towards the development of graduates and potential graduates; and - (e) the offences in respect of, and penalties for, non-compliance with the requirements prescribed under this section.

-Registration of certain persons for education and training purposes
+Registration of persons not permanently resident within Republic for education and training purposes

-- 28. (1) For the purposes of promoting education or training for practising of a built 30 environment profession in respect of which registration in terms of this Act is a requirement, the relevant professional board may, notwithstanding anything to the contrary in this Act, register any person not permanently resident within the Republic to practice such profession for such period as the council may determine. - (2) A person registered in terms of subsection (1) may give demonstrations at an 35 educational and training institution accredited by the council of techniques in respect of such profession.
+- 28. (1) For the purposes of promoting education or training for the practising of a built environment profession in respect of which registration in terms of this Act is a requirement, the relevant professional board may, notwithstanding anything to the contrary in this Act, register any person not permanently resident within the Republic to practice such profession for such period as the council may determine. - (2) A person registered in terms of subsection (1) may give demonstrations at an educational and training institution accredited by the council of techniques in respect of such profession.

-Accredited education and training institutions to furnish professional boards with certain particulars
+Accredited education and training institutions to furnish professional boards with 15 certain particulars